 Kolb’s Cycle of Learning

-The contributions of Kolb, John Dewey, and Kurt Lewin, among several other thinkers and pedagogues, have shaped the way we educators perceive and practice experiential learning.
 Particularly, Kolb’s (1984) cycle of learning model, consisting of four stages, has been fundamental in understanding how learners process and apply knowledge.
 Here’s a closer look at each stage, infused with some of my insights and reflections:

 - Concrete Experience (CE): This stage involves learners actively participating in an experience.
 Whether it’s a lab experiment, field trip, or role-playing scenario, the concrete experience forms the basis for learning.
 I’ve always found this stage vital in engaging students, providing them with opportunities to explore, inquire, and be part of an educational scenario that feels real and meaningful[4].

 - Abstract Conceptualization (AC): In this stage, learners draw on their reflections to form abstract concepts and generalizations.
 They move from the specific experience to broader understanding, connecting dots and identifying patterns.
-I’ve witnessed this stage spark creativity in students as they begin to see connections between different subjects and ideas, linking theory and practice.

 - Active Experimentation (AE): The final stage involves learners applying their new understanding in new situations.
 They take what they’ve learned, experiment with it, and make adjustments based on results.
 In a way, this stage closes the loop but also opens up new possibilities for further learning.

+Kolb’s cycle is a continuous process, not a linear one.
+Learning spirals through these stages, allowing for ongoing growth and development.
 The influence of John Dewey(e.g., 1938[5]) and Kurt Lewin (e.g., 1951[6]) also echoes in this approach, emphasizing the importance of experiences and reflections in learning.
 Dewey’s emphasis on the connection between education and real life, and Lewin’s insights into action and reflection, find resonance in Kolb’s cycle.

 Characteristics of Experiential learning?

-Experiential learning is a framework that goes far beyond traditional methods and taps into something more holistic.
-Let’s delve into some of the main characteristics underlying experiential learning[see 2]drawing from both theory and my own experiences as an educator:
+Now, let us explore some of the main characteristics underlying experiential learning[see 2]drawing from both theory and my own experiences as an educator:

 - Application: This characteristic emphasizes the importance of linking theory with real-world practice.
 Through hands-on experiences, learners can see how abstract concepts play out in reality, test theories, and experiment with new ideas.
 I’ve seen students thrive as they realize the practical value of what they’ve learned, spurring further innovation and creativity.